 With a scent that's sweet, musky, and tenacious, this middle-note oil has an odor intensity of about three out of five.
 Blending companions include lavender, rosemary, woods, and spices.
-Juniper oil has been used to help oily skin and acne; as a stim...
+Juniper oil has been used to help support oily skin and acne; a...

 With a scent that's sweet, musky, and tenacious, this middle-note oil has an odor intensity of about three out of five.
 Blending companions include lavender, rosemary, woods, and spices.
-Juniper oil has been used to help oily skin and acne; as a stimulating tonic and diuretic; for its antirheumatic properties; and to help drive out cold and damp conditions.
-In terms of emotional benefits, juniper is good for mental stagnation; for fear of failure; for cleansing the emotional environment; and for releasing past worries, overcoming obstacles, and improving psychological outlook.
+Juniper oil has been used to help support oily skin and acne; as a stimulating tonic and diuretic; and to help drive out cold and damp .
+In terms of emotional benefits, juniper can support mental stagnation; for fear of failure; for cleansing the emotional environment; and for releasing past worries, overcoming obstacles, and improving psychological outlook.
 Juniper oil is distilled from the berries (best) or the branches.
 There are about sixty species in this genus which was used as an ancient incense herb by many cultures including Native American.
-It is one of the herbs used in making gin.

 Juniper Berry (Juniperus communis)